Zatan666/Acne_Image_classification/README.md

 # Acne Image_classification

+## Data collection
-The data are 345 Acne images compiled from Google. categorized in accordance with types of acnes which can be diagnosed from their appearances into 5 types.
+The data are 345 Acne images compiled from Google.

+categorized with types of acnes which can be diagnosed from their appearances into 5 types.

 1. Black Head (closed comedone)
 2. White Head (opended comedone)
-3. Papule
+4. Papule
-4. Pustule
+5. Pustule
-5. Nodule.
+6. Nodule.

+## Data augmentation
+We use Data augmentation to increase the number of samples in our dataset we  used
+- Rotate
+- Horizontal and Vertical Flip

+We also calculate class weights to help us with imbalanced data